Roy Keane: Nottingham Forest

 Keane was beginning to attract attention from the top clubs in the Premier League, and in 1992, Blackburn Rovers manager Kenny Dalglish spoke to Keane about the possibility of a move to the Lancashire club at the end of the season.
 With Forest struggling in the league and looking increasingly likely to be relegated, Keane negotiated a new contract with a relegation escape clause.
 The lengthy negotiations had been much talked about in public, not least by Brian Clough, who described Keane as a "greedy child" due to the high wages demanded by the Irishman.
 "Keane is the hottest prospect in football right now, but he is not going to bankrupt this club", Clough stated.
 Despite the extended contract negotiations, Forest fans voted him the club's Player of the Season.
 Despite his best efforts, Keane could not save Forest from relegation, and the clause in his contract became activated.
-Blackburn agreed a £4 million fee for Keane, who soon after agreed to a contract with the club.
+Blackburn agreed to a £4 million fee for Keane, who soon after agreed to a contract with the club.

 A mistake, however, prevented the move to the club: when the contract had been agreed upon, Dalglish realized they did not have the correct paperwork needed to complete the transfer.
 This was on a Friday afternoon, and the office had been locked up for the weekend.
 With a verbal agreement in place, they agreed to meet on Monday morning to complete the transfer officially.
 Manchester United manager Alex Ferguson, hearing about the move, phoned Keane and asked whether he would like to join them instead of Blackburn.
 Ferguson ensured they had the paperwork ready and met up with Keane on Saturday and signed him for Manchester United for £3.75 million, a British transfer record at the time.